The Only Major Actors Still Alive From Chinatown

 This "Chinatown" star was a certified darling of the New Hollywood cinematic movement.
 Faye Dunaway's breakout role as the titular female lead in "Bonnie and Clyde" earned her an Oscar nomination in 1968, as did her performance in "Chinatown" in '74.
 She finally managed to snag the win two years later in 1976 playing Diane Christensen in the widely-acclaimed Sidney Lumet film "Network."
 Dunaway was the it-girl of the American film renaissance, and her incomparable talent is part of what made these films so unforgettable.

-The "Mommie Dearest" star is still alive and well at age 82 in January 2024.
+The "Mommie Dearest" star is still alive at age 85 in March 2026.
 After taking the first extended break of her long and accomplished career from 2010 to 2016, she appeared as herself in the satirical series "Documentary Now!"
 Dunaway acted onscreen as recently as 2022, playing the female lead opposite Kevin Spacey in "The Man Who Drew God."
+She also appeared as herself in the 2024 documentary about her life, "Faye."

 Belinda Palmer (Katherine)